 MSA’s (Marital Settlement Agreements)

 In uncontested divorces, marital settlement agreements are a wonderful alternative to going it alone.
 Through negotiations and mediation the matters below will be addressed focusing on your best interests.
-Couples who wish to seek an uncontested divorce and avoid litigation can opt to settle their divorce with an MSA while not forgoing the protection a lawyer can provide and limits that a collaborative approach has.
-Litigation will only arise if one or the other party fails to negotiate the terms in part or in whole for matters such as;
+Couples who wish to seek an uncontested divorce and avoid litigation can opt to settle their divorce with an MSA while not forgoing the protection that a Tampa divorce attorney can provide and limits that a collaborative approach has.
+Divorce litigation will only arise if one or the other party fails to negotiate the terms in part or in whole for matters such as;

 - The division of assets and debts